Foundation Diet and Health

 14. Rehm, Sigmund, and Gustav Espig.
 The cultivated plants of the tropics and subtropics: cultivation, economic importance, utilization.
 3rd edition.
 Ulmer 1996.

-15. Damerow L., Blanke, M. Schulze-Lammers P. Regulation of fruit load density in pome fruit cultivation.
+15. Damerow L., Blanke, M. Schulze-Lammers P. Regulation of fruit density in pome fruit cultivation.
 Agricultural Faculty of the University of Bonn.
 2007;143.

 16. Gartenlexikon.de Nectarine tree.